Are you totally stressed out? How is stress affecting your body?

 Stress can make you breathe harder.
 That’s not a problem for most people, but for those with asthma or a lung disease, such as emphysema, getting the oxygen you need to breathe can be difficult.
 And some studies show that an acute stress, such as the death of a loved one, can actually trigger asthma attacks (when the airway between the nose and the lungs constricts).
 In addition, stress can cause rapid breathing or hyperventilation that can bring on a panic attack in someone prone to panic attacks.
 Working with a psychologist to develop relaxation and breathing strategies can help reduce these attacks.

 When you’re stressed, you may eat much more or much less than you usually do.
 If you eat more or different foods or increase your use of alcohol or tobacco, you can experience heartburn or acid reflux.
 Stress and exhaustion can also increase the severity of heartburn pain.
+Visit https://www.refluxgate.com/13-facts-heartburn to learn about what are some other reasons that can cause heartburn.

 When you’re stressed, your brain becomes more alert to sensations in your stomach.
 Your stomach can react with “butterflies”, nausea or pain.
 You may vomit if the stress is severe enough.
 And if the stress becomes chronic, you may develop ulcers or severe stomach pain.